distriqt/ANE-PackageManager/docs/u.Installing Apps.md

-In order to correctly access the APK file you will also need to add the following file provider to the manifest **inside the `application` tag**:
+In order to correctly access the APK file you will also need to add the following file provider to the manifest **inside the `application` tag**.

+You will need to replace `APPLICATION_PACKAGE` with your applications package name, generally your AIR application id prepended with `air.` eg `air.com.distriqt.test`

 ```xml
 <provider